| DETROIT, MICHIGAN - I was reading about this local Detroit journalist scribbled

 was held in Ann Arbor and Ian was playing up to them amidst flashing cameras.
 I

+had never seen anything like it.
 That band….
 That sound was powerful and that is not to take

 anything away from the current line up.
 The 1988 line up was all the original